talkacube/talkacube.github.io/README.md

-# T7one Coding Website
+# TalkaCube Website

-The official website for T7one Coding.
+The official website for TalkaCube.